 Aside from the apparent SEO benefit, building links to your website ensures that you own the digital property.
-For example, if you were to build links to your profile and it was suspended, those links would be rendered useless.
+For example, if you were to build links to your profile that were suspended, those links would be rendered useless.

 7) Be Aware of Your Map Marker